joerivanveen/wp-reading-progress/readme.txt

 3. Go to settings->WP Reading Progress to customize it

-It uses one option array which is removed upon uninstall, leaving no traces
+Upon uninstall WP Reading Progress removes its own options and post_meta data (if any) leaving no traces.

 == Screenshots ==
-1. WP Reading Progress settings page
-2. Example of the reading progress bar on my photography blog
+1. Example of the reading progress bar on my photography blog
+2. WP Reading Progress settings page
+3. Activate the bar for an individual post (if the post type is not enabled)

 == Changelog ==